 Many people are aware that Supplemental Security Income (SSI) is a needs-based program that provides monthly cash benefits for people with limited resources who can't work.
 But if you're approved on your SSI disability claim, you likely also qualify for additional benefits that you might not yet know about.
 You can use these resources to help you pay for housing, food, and medical bills that often pile up during the disability determination process.

 Besides a monthly cash benefit, SSI recipients usually become eligible for Medicaid and food stamps.
 Most people use their cash benefits for housing and food.
 If a child receives SSI, their parent (or other representative payee) can spend the child's SSI check on things like food, shelter, clothing, medical care, recreation, tutoring, and lessons.

-The monthly payment for Supplemental Security Income (SSI) is based on the federal rate of $735, but it can be more or less depending on whether you have income and whether your state pays an SSI supplement.
-For more information, see our article on calculating your SSI payment.
+For 2023, the maximum monthly federal payment for SSI is $914, but it can be more or less depending on whether you have income and whether your state pays an SSI supplement.
+On average, SSI pays $604 in monthly benefits.

 Read the rules on when SSI backpay is paid in installments and when it is paid in a lump sum.

-SSI recipients also usually qualify for food stamps through the federal Supplemental Nutrition Assistance Program (SNAP).
-Learn more in our article on getting food stamps.
+SSI recipients also usually qualify for food stamps—commonly referred to as electronic benefits transfer, or EBT—through the federal Supplemental Nutrition Assistance Program (SNAP).
+SNAP helps people buy food by providing a grocery credit.